bongiozzo/musica_mustdie/output/band_fairwarning.md

 # Fair Warning

+melodic hard

-Дискография
+## Дискография

-"Fair Warning" 1991, Hard Rock
+### "Fair Warning" 1991, Hard Rock

+1. Longing For Love
+2. When Love Fails
+3. The Gall Of The Heart
+4. Crazy
+5. One Step Closer
+6. Hang On
+7. Out On The Run
+8. Long Gone
+9. The Eyes Of Rock
+10. Take A Look At The Future
+11. The Heat Of Emotion
+12. Take Me Up

-"Rainmaker" 1992, Hard Rock
+### "Rainmaker" 1992, Hard Rock

+1. The Heart Of Summer
+2. Don't Give Up
+3. Burning Heart
+4. Rain Song
+5. Get A Little Closer
+6. Desert Song
+7. What Did You Find
+8. Pictures Of Love
+9. Lonely Rooms
+10. One Way Up
+11. Angel Of Dawn
+12. Stars And The Moon
+13. Desolation Angel
+14. The Call Of The Wild
+15. Too Late For Love

-"Four" 2000, Hard Rock
+### "Four" 2000, Hard Rock

+Heart On The Run
+Through The Fire
+Break Free
+Forever
+Tell Me I'm Wrong
+Dream
+I Fight
+Time Will Tell
+Eyes Of Love
+Find My Way
+Night Falls
+Wait
+For The Young

-"Go!"
+### "Go!"
 2000, Hard Rock

-"Brother's Keeper" 2006, Hard Rock
+### "Brother's Keeper" 2006, Hard Rock

+1. Don't Keep Me Waiting
+2. Generation Jedi
+3. All Of My Love
+4. Rainbow Eyes
+5. Push Me On
+6. Wasted Time
+7. The Cry
+8. The Way
+9. Once Bitten, Twice Shy
+10. Tell Me Lies
+11. In The Dark
+12. Still I Believe
+13. All I Wanna Do

+Tommy Heart - vocals,
+Helge Engelke - guitars,
+Ule Ritgen - bass,
+C C Behrens - drums

 ## Отношения с другими группами